Skip to main content

 Visualization Pane

 Displays a rendering of what the robot understands of the world, similar to the common Rviz visualizer in ROS.
-In MoveIt Pro this understand of the world is stored in a Planning Scene.
+In MoveIt Pro this understanding of the world is stored in a Planning Scene.
 The Planning scene is a combination of our robot’s URDF model, point clouds, octomaps, meshes, and geometric primitives.
 These data sources are used to avoid collision with the robot and the world.

 For lab_sim, you should see a robot arm on a rail.
 We shouldn't see any other objects from the simulated scene, since the robot has not 'perceived' them yet.
 The view of the scene can be adjusted by clicking within the pane and dragging the mouse around.
 The left mouse button rotates the scene, and the right mouse button drags the scene.